medv/pleaserespond/README.md

 # pleaserespond

-Not a framework, but a ready collection with an opinion and some utils.
+Opinionated library for a fluid scss mobile-first layout.

+`npm install pleaserespond --save`

-Unifies normalize.css, jeet.gs, sass-breakpoints and provides a .wrap class to house your responsive content.
+Unifies normalize-sass, jeet, breakpoint-sass and provides a .wrap class to house your responsive content.
 You still need to skillfully leverage jeet to manage custom component breakpoints as you gradually go to higher resolutions (horizontally and/or vertically).

 Plan and write all xhtml/css with mobile-first mentality.
 At some point, you will begin resizing your browser window up in various directions and certain components will very apparently need a new breakpoint here or there to look natural.
 It can happen at 631px for all you know.
 The idea is to not only use the predefined breakpoint sizes like $mobile or $tablet.
 Though they are handy, jeet exists to allow extremely careful control of your website or app components on an individual basis.